ZalmaMohamedd/Image-filtering/README.md

 # Image-filtering

-Desktop application created to place filters on any choosen image (high pass- low pass- median - laplacian) and create histogram equalization of that image as well as the applied histogram
+GUI created to place filters on any choosen image  (grayscale and RGB) (high pass- low pass- median - laplacian) and create histogram equalization of that image as well as the applied histogram

 ## first you choose your image